Skip to main content

 US 95/ION Highway northbound is signed as 28 miles from Marsing and 61 miles from Boise upon entering Idaho.

 US 95/ION Highway enters the Owyhee Mountains and picks up the course of Little Squaw Creek.
-From a vista the Old ION Highway can be observed straddling the cliffs above Little Squaw Creek.
-A historic information sign notes "Owyhee" is older spelling of the word "Hawaii."
-The Owyhee Mountains are named after Hawaiian fur trappers which disappeared in the area in 1818.
+From a vista, the Old ION Highway can be observed straddling the cliffs above Little Squaw Creek.
+A historic information sign notes that "Owyhee" is an older spelling of the word "Hawaii."
+The Owyhee Mountains are named after Hawaiian fur trappers who disappeared in the area in 1818.

-Much of modern US 95/Ion Highway north through the Owyhee Mountains bisects the Old ION Highway via a large excavated cut.
+Much of the modern US 95/Ion Highway north through the Owyhee Mountains bisects the Old ION Highway via a large, excavated cut.
 US 95/ION Highway northbound descends through the Owyhee Mountains and emerges into Snake River Valley on the outskirts of Marsing to ID 55.
-As the ION Highway segment of US 95 reaches it's end traffic heading towards Boise is directed to take ID 55 eastbound through Marsing.
+As the ION Highway segment of US 95 reaches its end traffic heading towards Boise is directed to take ID 55 eastbound through Marsing.

 Comments